Traap/bootstrap-ubuntu/README.md

 flag | purpose
 ---- | ----
-bashrcFlag   | RBENV information is written to .bashrca when true. emendFlag    | Install and build gem emend when true. gitEmail     | Your git email address ...
+bashrcFlag   | RBENV information is written to .bashrca when true. bundlerFlag  | Set Ruby version and install bundler. cloneRoot    | Root to clone emend and emend-computer into. emendFlag    | Install and build gem emend when true. gitEmail     | Your git email address ...
 Not mine :) gitName      | Your git name ...
-Not mine :) gpgKey       | Debian or Ubuntu key needed to access MiKTeX download. hostsFlag    | Caution this will force replace /etc/hosts miktexFlag   | Install MiKTeX when true. miktexSource | Source options needed to download MiKTeX. rbenvFlag    | RBENV is installed when true. rubyVersion  | Ruby version to install with RBENV.
+Not mine :) hostsFlag    | Caution this will force replace /etc/hosts miktexFlag   | Install MiKTeX when true. miktexGpgKey | Debian or Ubuntu key needed to access MiKTeX download. miktexSource | Source options needed to download MiKTeX. rbenvFlag    | RBENV is installed when true. rubyVersion  | Ruby version to install with RBENV.